 It is possible to get either banned or penalised for not sticking to certain regulations when providing a disabled taxi service.

-So if you are a taxi driver it is imperative you know and understand the regulations for a disabled taxi service clearly for the well-being of your customer but also what can be a profitable market segment to target.
+So if you are a taxi driver in Chesterfield it is imperative you know and understand the regulations for a disabled taxi service clearly for the well-being of your customer but also what can be a profitable market segment to target.

 You may think the following list regarding taxis for wheelchair users and disabled customers is just common sense and common courtesy, and it is, but a quick search of the internet will bring up a whole bunch of news stories including ‘the driver that faces losing his license for not securing his 89 year old passenger into his wheelchair’ and ‘Wythenshawe cab driver who shunned disabled passenger’ (who now faces a £1000 fine).